We’re here to help

 Please note: if you have any questions about the following material, or are looking for templates to use (e.g. Sick Leave Policy, Travel and Quarantine Policy, Health and Safety program) please contact our Business Resources line at 1-888-234-2232 to speak to an expert and get the resources you need.

-Today the BC government introduced amendments to the Employment Standards Act, that, if passed, will provide workers with up to three hours of paid leave to get each dose of their COVID-19 vaccine.
+April 19, 2021 - The BC government introduced amendments to the Employment Standards Act that provides workers with up to three hours of paid leave to get each dose of their COVID-19 vaccine.
 The act will be retroactively applied to April 19th.
 Details from the news release are here.

 On March 23, 2020 the BC Government introduced a new Bill to the Employment Standards Act, which entitles employees to: